datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 round(fam_height)
 ```

-WRAP UP
+In the documentation, you also see these square brackets around the comma and `ndigits`.
+This tells you that the `ndigits`, the second input to `round`, is optional.
+You don't have to specify the number of digits to round to.
+When it's not specified, it defaults to zero digits.

+Off to the exercises now, where you'll learn about interesting functions and how to call them to supercharge your Python code!

 ## Methods

 Calling built-in functions is only a part of the story.
 In Python, you also have something called methods, which are functions that "belong to" Python objects.
-Every string, boolean, list, and so on, comes with a bunch of methods that you can call.
-You do this with the dot notation.
+Every string, boolean, list, and so on, is a Python object that has a bunch of methods associated with them.
+You can call these methods, with the dot notation.
 Let's try to add elements to the list of family heights, this time with the `append()` method.

 ```
 fam_height = ["elise", 173, "emma", 168, "mom", 171, "dad", 189]